zeepkist/combine/README.md

 You can add metadata to events and seasons by creating a `metadata.json` file in the season folder.

+Metadata allows you to:

+- Add a custom name and workshop ID to each event of a season.
+- Change the point system for a season

 #### Given the `input` folder structure of multiple events:

 ```text